MujiDipto/depot-simulator/README.md

 # depot-simulator
-A Multi-Threaded Peer-To-Peer C Program That Simulates A Depot And Connects To Neighbours In The Network
+A Multi-Threaded Peer-To-Peer C Program That Simulates A Depot Can Connect To Neighbours In The Network

 ## Overview
 This program implements a network simulation.
 2310depot is a single peer-to-peer, multi-threaded C99 program.
 Multiple instances of this program will execute to form this network.